12 Signs It’s Time To Downsize

 Signs to Downsize: Empty, Unused Space

 Do you have multiple guest rooms collecting dust?
 A three-car garage holding just one car and an old bicycle?
 Why spend the time and money to keep unused areas clean and heated when they’re far more likely to collect junk than bring joy?
 Because that space isn’t just sitting there, it’s actually weighing you down financially and mentally.
-If you have concerns about what to do with all your possessions when you downsize, here are nine tips from famed tidying and organization expert, Marie Kondo.

 Signs to Downsize: Unsustainable Monthly Expenses